ArthurLokhov/arch_install/arch_linux_setup_course/arch_install.md

 2. home(`10+Gb`)(`140Gb` - my choose)
 3. swap(`4+Gb`)(`10Gb` - my choose)

-Create a partitions, after write a partitions and exit from cfdisk
+Create a partitions, after write a partitions and exit from cfdisk.

 ## Formating a partitions
 ```sh